REDX0022/BoriSoC/README.txt

-GREAT TODOs: - TOP PRIORITY: x0 is a dump register and is always 0, and there are x1 to x31 implemenet propertly
+GREAT TODOs:
             - add labels to assemblty preproccesor -- to hard -that also means decoding signed stuff, idk
+                - also in trace with imm shift instructions 400 is added to imm because of the instr(30) determening bit

             -TO add an instruction, you need to add it to the soc, the IO_pack both for input and output
                 - new mnemonic in the mnemonic_pack